21 years of summer courses ...

 The summer university is special because multicultural and heterogeneous people gather to Tartu to study the Estonian language and culture.

-Some countries of origin: Argentina, Australia, Austria, Belarus, Belgium, Brazil, Bulgaria, Canada, China, Denmark, Dominican Republic, Finland, France, Georgia, Germany, Greece, Hungary, India, Italy, Japan, Latvia, Lithuania, Mexico, Moldova, Northern Ireland, Norway, Peru, Poland, Russia, South-Korea, Spain, Sweden, Switzerland, the Czech Republic, the Netherlands, the UK, the USA, Turkey, Ukraine, Venezuela.
+Some countries of origin: Argentina, Australia, Austria, Belarus, Belgium, Brazil, Bulgaria, Canada, China, Denmark, Dominican Republic, Finland, France, Georgia, Germany, Greece, Hungary, India, Iran, Ireland, Italy, Japan, Jordan, Latvia, Lithuania, Mexico, Moldova, Norway, Pakistan, Poland, Peru, Russia, South-Korea, Slovakia, Spain, Sweden, Switzerland, the Czech Republic, the Netherlands, Turkey, the UK, Ukraine, the USA, Venezuela..

 Students can be divided into different groups based on their origin, age, motivation, etc. Yet in the classroom, a 16-year-old may be deskmates with a 60-year-old learner who may have quite different reasons for studying Estonian.
 Forecasting the expectations and interests of such groups is necessary for planning the courses and compiling study materials.
 A variety of teaching methods are used in the courses to meet the different needs of the students.
 Since 2007 a new, specially compiled material for the Estonian Summer Courses was taken into use, firstly on beginner levels and later on all other levels.
 The materials are continuously edited year after year.